On this Page

-The Oculus Spatializer supports playing AmbiX format ambisonic audio in Unity 2017.1.
-This is a beta feature.
+The Oculus Spatializer supports playing AmbiX format ambisonic audio in Unity 2017.1 and later.

-For Unity 2017.1, the Oculus Spatializer supports ambisonic audio, letting you attach 4-channel AmbiX format audio clips to game objects.
+For Unity 2017.1 and later, the Oculus Spatializer supports ambisonic audio, letting you attach 4-channel AmbiX format audio clips to game objects.
 Rotating either the headset (the AudioListener) or the audio source itself affects the ambisonic orientation.

 You can smooth the cross-fading between multiple ambient ambisonic audio sources in your scene by customizing the Volume Rolloff curve for each audio source.

-To add ambisonic audio to a scene in Unity 2017.1 beta:
+To add ambisonic audio to a scene in Unity:

 From Ambisonic Decoder Plugin, select OculusSpatializer.